privateprep/coding-space-website/src/pages/index.md

 mainpitch:
   title: Where Kids Learn to Think Critically
   description: >+
-    We offer in-person and online classes and camps for kids ages 3-17 in a caring, inclusive space designed for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer in-person and online coding classes and camps for kids and teens in a caring, inclusive space designed for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
 Through hands-on projects like coding games, animations, and interactive stories, as well as exploring foundational concepts in artificial intelligence, data, algorithms, and